 So, get a sprinkler that has a fine spray setting.

-Water deeply, for an hour every couple of days when there is no rain.
-You should see the grass seeds germinate within 10 – 14 days.
+You should see the seeds germinate within 10 – 14 days.

 Step 4: Watch Out For Weeds

 And because the seedlings are so delicate, be very careful about where you stand, how you walk, crouch and turn on the soil.
 You could damage them.
 It’s a good idea to use a couple of wooden planks to walk on to help distribute your weight over a larger area.

 Keep removing any weeds and weed grasses that have snuck in.

 Depending on the growing conditions your lawn might look really good during the autumn.
 However, you might see there is still a lot of bare soil.